nimeshnayaju/y-presence/README.md

 # y-presence

-Easy way to add presence (live cursors/avatars) to your multiplayer application using Yjs.
+Easy way to add presence (live cursors/avatars) to any react application using react hooks.

 ## Installation